This week, a star that goes edgy:

 But let’s zoom out as well.

 Some nice details here.
 Check out that slashed leader tape.
-Thirteen slashes to be precise.
+Sixteen slashes to be precise.

 As good as new

 The cassette has been used for recording about 5 minutes of trying to digitally remix some Dire Straits song, with a lot of slowing down, speeding up and whacky A-B repeats.
-Does sound really crispy.
+But it does sound really crispy.

 So, in the end a good tape to reuse, even if it’s not in its original box.